How to Follow a Warfarin Diet [Made Easy]

 If we think of warfarin as a “blood thinner,” we can think of vitamin K as a “blood thickener.”

 Scientifically, this is not exactly how it works.
 But it’s a simple way to remember the relationship between warfarin and vitamin K.

 Consistency is Key

 In some ways, warfarin and vitamin K are working against each other, so consistency is key.

-What does consistency mean?
-It just means make sure you are eating the same amounts of foods high in vitamin K on a daily and weekly basis.
+It just means to make sure you are eating the same amounts of foods high in vitamin K on a daily and weekly basis.

 For example, if you drink a green smoothie high in vitamin K every day, then suddenly stop.
 Or you suddenly start taking a new multivitamin and nutrition drink (both of which contain vitamin K) to get some extra nutrition in your diet.

-Any changes to vitamin K intake in your diet should be done gradually.
-And in conjunction with a conversation with your healthcare team.
+Sudden changes to your vitamin K intake while taking warfarin could make the warfarin not as helpful in preventing blood clots.
+Remember: any changes to vitamin K intake in your diet should be done gradually.
+And in a conversation with your healthcare team.

 Vitamin K, like all nutrients, is important for our health.

-To simply avoid vitamin K can lead to health issues including:
+Avoiding vitamin K altogether can lead to health issues including: